coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 The words and phrases identified as potential conflicts of interest are listed in a [public wiki, here](https://github.com/coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/wiki/Running-list-of-potential-ownership-related-conflicts-for-the-Washington-Post).

-I came up with the initial list of approximately 440 keywords based on a few hours worth of research on Wikipedia, news websites, NASDAQ, the Securities and Exchange Commission and the Sunlight Foundation's wonderful (Influence Explorer)[http://influenceexplorer.com/], which aggregates public records on campaign finance, lobbying, federal regulation and more.
+I came up with the initial list of approximately 440 keywords based on a couple of hours worth of research on Wikipedia, news websites, NASDAQ, the Securities and Exchange Commission and the Sunlight Foundation's wonderful [Influence Explorer](http://influenceexplorer.com/), which aggregates public records on campaign finance, lobbying, federal regulation and more.

-The list so far consists of the following:
+So far the list contains the following:

 * people closely related, in one way or another, to Bezos;
 * companies with which Amazon or another Bezos company does business;